ionathanch/ionathanch.github.io/_drafts/Sized.lagda.md

----
-layout: post
-title: "How to Use Sized Types?<br/>Let Me Count the Ways"
-tab_title: "How to Use Sized Types?
-Let Me Count the Ways"
+# How to Use Sized Types?
+Let Me Count the Ways
-excerpt_separator: "<!--more-->"
-tags:
-  - sized types
-  - type theory
----

 <!--
 This is a temporary fix while GitHub Pages' syntax highlighter, Rouge,